jisc-services/Public-Documentation/PublicationsRouter/api/v4/Retrieve.md

     HTTP 1.1  200 OK
     Content-Type: application/json
     {
-        "since" : "Since date from which results start in the form YYYY-MM-DDThh:mm:ssZ (if provided in API request)", "since_id" : "Since ID (if provided in API request)", "page" : "page number of results",
+        "since" : "Since date from which results start in the form YYYY-MM-DDThh:mm:ssZ (if provided in API request, otherwise empty string)", "since_id" : "Since ID (if provided in API request, otherwise set to null)", "page" : "page number of results",
         "pageSize" : "number of results per page", "timestamp" : "timestamp of this request in the form YYYY-MM-DDThh:mm:ssZ",